TemperMichael/NodeJS-Server-Master-Thesis/README.md

 [WebSocket library documentation](https://www.npmjs.com/package/ws)

-After this, there are several points which have to be considered:
+After this step, there are several aspects which have to be considered:
 * The IP address and the port of the websocket server have to be entered at the files of all endpoints.
   * The default port is 3000 and can be changed in the following file:
     ```